windx0303/CODA-19/README.md

 # CODA-19: COVID-19 Open Research Abstracting Dataset
 CODA-19 is a human-annotated large-scale scientific abstract dataset, in which human annotators manually labeled all the text segments in each abstract with one of the following *information types*: **Background, Purpose, Method, Finding/Contribution, and Other**.
+This annotation schema is adopted from [SOLVENT by Chan et al. (CSCW'18)](https://dl.acm.org/doi/10.1145/3274300), with minor changes.

 We teamed up with 200+ crowd workers on [Amazon Mechanical Turk](https://www.mturk.com/) to exhaustively label 10,966 abstracts, containing 103,978 sentences, which were further divided into 168,286 text segments, within 10 days.
 These abstracts were randomly selected from the [COVID-19 Open Research Dataset (CORD-19)](https://www.semanticscholar.org/cord19).